Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 it.
 Transformers theirselves declare which type of nodes they are

-interested in, but, they also use criterias
+interested in, but, they also use criterias to narrow the search.

 6.3.1.
 ClassNodeTransformer